aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/transaction_context.md

 ## Function `gas_unit_price`

-Returns the gas unit price in Octas which is specified for the current transaction.
+Returns the gas unit price in Quants which is specified for the current transaction.
 This function aborts if called outside of the transaction prologue, execution, or epilogue phases.